Ruchirakavinda/smart-home/README.md

-## Smart Home Energy Monitor: Event-Driven Telemetry System
+# Smart Home Energy Monitor: Event-Driven Telemetry System

-1. Project Overview & Scenario Context
+# 1. Project Overview & Scenario Context

-# This project delivers a complete, full-stack system designed to monitor energy consumption from smart home devices (plugs, lights, thermostats).
+This project delivers a complete system designed to monitor energy consumption from smart home devices (plugs, lights, thermostats).
 The system handles event-driven telemetry ingestion and provides a near real-time dashboard for visualizing household power usage trends and device-level activity.

-The solution is built with production habits in mind, including full containerization, strong TypeScript typing, unit testing for both the backend and frontend, and clear documentation of design trade-offs.

-2. Setup and Run Instructions
+# 2. Setup and Run Instructions

 The entire system is containerized using Docker Compose, allowing for single-command deployment of the full application stack (Frontend, Backend API, and Database).

-Prerequisites
+## Prerequisites

 Docker and Docker Compose (or Docker Desktop)

 Node.js (for non-Docker development only)

-Containerized Setup (Recommended)
+## Containerized Setup

 Environment Variables: Create copies of the provided environment examples in the respective service directories and fill them out with secure values:

+Copy ## smart-home/.env.example to ## smart-home/.env

-Copy backend/.env.example to backend/.env
+Copy ## backend/.env.example to ## backend/.env

-Copy frontend/.env.example to frontend/.env
+Copy ## frontend/.env.example to ## frontend/.env

-Build and Run: Execute the following command from the project root directory:
+## Build and Run: Execute the following command from the project root directory:

 docker compose up --build